argoproj/argo-rollouts/docs/generated/notification-services/slack.md

 1. Create a public or private channel, for this example `my_channel`
 1. Invite your slack bot to this channel **otherwise slack bot won't be able to deliver notifications to this channel**
-1. Store Oauth access token in `argocd-notifications-secret` secret
+1. Store Oauth access token in `argo-rollouts-notification-secret` secret

     ```yaml
       apiVersion: v1